OpenFAST/openfast/docs/source/testing/regression_test.rst

 - ``ctest -j 16 -L aerodyn14`` - Runs all cases that use AeroDyn14 in 16 concurrent processes
 - ``ctest -V -R 5MW_DLL_Potential_WTurb`` - Runs the case with name "5MW_DLL_Potential_WTurb"
 - ``ctest -N -L beamdyn`` - Lists all tests with the "beamdyn" label
+- ``ctest -N -R bd --print-labels`` - Lists the labels included in all tests matching the regex "bd"

 The automated regression test writes new files only into the build directory.
 Specifically, all locally generated solutions are located in the corresponding glue-code or module within